KMartin0013/Slepian_ocean_add-on/README.md

 ## Notice before use
 1. This code is based on the Free Software from the Simons Laboratories (https://geoweb.princeton.edu/people/simons/software.html) with some changes for oceanic application (e.g., GAD, GIA, IB correction).
-2. It is strongly recommended to familiarize yourself with the foundational work before using this add-on code.
+2. It is strongly recommended to familiarize yourself with the foundational work by <a href="https://polarice.geo.arizona.edu/">C. Harig</a> &amp; <a href="http://www.frederik.net">F. J. Simons</a> before using this add-on code.

 **Required software:**<br>
 [slepian_alpha](https://github.com/csdms-contrib/slepian_alpha)